[(1) A contractual or other requirement imposed on a person (“P”) to keep information in confidence does not apply if—

 (b) an authorised person or a skilled person requests or requires P to provide the information for the purpose of securing that those things are done, and

-(c) the regulator in question has approved the making of the request or the imposition of
+(c) the regulator in question has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.